randalsallaq/Code-201-Reading-Notes/class-02.md

 ![ra](https://www.w3.org/community/webed/wiki/images/4/44/Tr_hn01.png)

-**each one of these headings have a different size, a different usage and important as well.
+**each one of these headings have a different size, a different usage and importance as well.
 We use the first heading to insert the main title, the second one to the next title and so**

 ***note***
 > Headings are not only for formating text size.
 They are important for the search process and result.

+## PARAGRAGHS
+Paragraghs basically contains most of the content in the web page.
+Especially if this content is Articles.
+We separate paragrapghs the same way we do it when we are writing on our papers or word document!
+This means: **you can add as much paragraghs as you want**, by including the content between the paragragh tags:
+`<p> this is a paragragh </p>
+<p> this is another paragragh </p>`